 For a field visit to take place, you may be doing a combination of things that suggest deliberate under-reporting of your income.
 You may be living a lifestyle that should not be possible on your declared income, have declared unusually high expenses for a certain type of deduction, or may have not reported an income stream such as an investment.
 There are literally dozens of other major red flags that can make the IRS believe you are deliberately evading tax, and if serious then you may get visited for this.

 As a general rule, most people are into minimizing their tax burden and not into evasion.
 The IRS recognizes this.
 Should your business plan be going very well and income sees double or even triple-digit growth you should think of hiring an accountant or tax advisor and stop self-filing your tax return.
 For the most part, an accountant or tax resolution specialist will save you more in taxes than you pay them in fees, but should the IRS audit you are in a safe place from the outset – a reasonably simple explanation face to face or by mail can get the Revenue off your back!
 If you do self-report and make mistakes, and are audited because you have made errors due to your lack of understanding of the tax system then an audit could end up adversarial when an accountant could have prevented it in the first place.

 Good record keeping

 There are cases where improper record keeping can result in a higher post-audit tax demand than necessary.
-According to the IRS website, “Generally, the IRS can include returns filed within the last three years in an audit.
-If we identify a substantial error, we may add additional years.
-We usually don’t go back more than the last six years.”
+According to the IRS website, “Usually, the IRS could include returns filed within the last 3 years in an audit.
+If we identify a large error, we might add additional years.
+Usually, we do not go back more than the last 6 years.”
 That means you need to keep records of all your expenses for six years in case of an audit.
-There are cases where a legitimate expense has been made but the person claiming it no longer keeps the record of that expense.
-If you don’t have the record and the IRS auditor spots it they may demand you adjust your tax filing without that tax deduction included.
+There are cases where a legitimate expense has been made but the person claiming it no longer keeps a record of that expense.
+If you don’t have the record and the IRS auditor spots it, they may demand you adjust your tax filing without that tax deduction included.

 It’s not the end of the world!